gaiusyu/Brain/README.md

 # Brain
 ## Brain: Log Parsing with Bidirectional Parallel Tree
-Revising in IEEE Transaction on Severice Computing
+IEEE Transaction on Severice Computing

+# The current version of the paper on IEEEExplore is wrong, it is a very old draft version, and we are actively contacting IEEE to correct it.

 #### Reproduce